For Agents

 Permanent Agent Setup

 The best integration is durable: add RateLoop MCP for tool access, add a standing rule so the agent knows when to consider outside judgment, and add the RateLoop skill when your runtime supports skills.
+In OpenAI Codex, the RateLoop plugin bundles the skill plus MCP setup into an installable workflow.

 npm install @rateloop/sdk @rateloop/agents

-npx rateloop-agents sandbox --file packages/agents/examples/questions/landing-pitch-review.json
+npx rateloop-agents sandbox --file node_modules/@rateloop/agents/examples/questions/landing-pitch-review.json

-2. Install the MCP server.
+3. Install the MCP server.
 For Claude Code:

 claude mcp add --transport http rateloop https://www.rateloop.ai/api/mcp/public